UPDATE: THERE ARE NOW SIGNS UP FROM BC PARKS STATING THERE IS A FINE FOR USING THIS TRAIL!

 I can not recommend this hike enough.
 I was expecting the hike to be longer and more difficult based on what I read online.
 It was less steep than I expected though the terrain on the pink ribbon trail was a bit worse than I anticipated.
 As long as you follow the ribbons, it is quite easy to stay on track and not get lost.

 It is hard to gage exactly how long the hike takes because we spent plenty of time taking pictures.
 However I would estimate around 1 hr (round trip).
-Mom’s apple watch recorded the hike as 3km in distance.
+My mom’s apple watch recorded the hike as 3km in distance.

 The waterfall is oh so dreamy and mesmerizing.
 It’s a perfect spot to take friends/family visiting from out of town or check out yourself to knock it off your bucket list.
 This hike truly encapsulates BC’s beauty!